 Since the early Stone Age period, clay, wood and straw belonged to the basic building materials in Central Europe.
 The building constructions and the roof consisted of wood, and clay was used for the structure of the walls, straw for the roof covering.

-Since the 15th century half-timbered houses were often built with masonry ground floors, so to speak as a foundation for the wooden upper floors.
-This had a decisive advantage: The wooden structure was protected against rising dampness.
+Since the 15th century half-timbered houses were often built with masonry ground floors, so to speak as a foundation and upper floors made of wood.
+This had a decisive advantage, the upper wooden structure was protected against rising dampness.

-In the countryside, the framework was the prevailing method of construction even into the 19th century.
-In many cities, however, it was displaced over time by stone buildings, as they were considered more distinguished and less fire endangered.
+In the countryside the framework was a prevailing method of construction even into the 19th century.
+In many cities, however, it was displaced over time by stone and concrete blocks, as they were considered more distinguished and less fire endangered

 Wood – a Support Function